impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 if [ -n "\${RBENV_VERSION_OLD+x}" ]; then
 ```

-According to [StackOverflow](https://web.archive.org/web/20190823232017/https://stackoverflow.com/questions/46891981/what-does-argumentx-mean-in-bash){:target="_blank" rel="noopener"}, the point of the `+x` in the parameter expansion is to "deterimine(s) if a variable ARGUMENT is set to any value (empty or non-empty) or not."
+According to [StackOverflow](https://web.archive.org/web/20190823232017/https://stackoverflow.com/questions/46891981/what-does-argumentx-mean-in-bash){:target="_blank" rel="noopener" }, the point of the `+x` in the parameter expansion is to "deterimine(s) if a variable ARGUMENT is set to any value (empty or non-empty) or not."

 Similar to the fish script, we're just querying if the variable has been set, even if it's just to the empty string.
 We could just use the simpler `if [ -n "${RBENV_VERSION_OLD}" ]` (and in fact we do exactly that on the next line), but that test would be falsy in the case where `RBENV_VERSION_OLD` is set to "", whereas `[ -n "\${RBENV_VERSION_OLD+x}" ]` is truthy in that case.